LavaLite-Compute/lavalite/README.md

 ## What Is LavaLite?

 LavaLite is a modern, independent continuation of the original open-source Platform Lava scheduler.
-It is a from-scratch modernization, cleanup, and redesign effort built on that heritage—yet completely independent of Platform Computing, IBM, or any other vendor.
+It reimplements that heritage from scratch — cleaned up, modernized, and redesigned — while remaining completely independent of Platform Computing, IBM, NVIDIA, or any other vendor.

-LavaLite is a lightweight, high-throughput job scheduler designed for clusters that prioritize volume over parallelism.
-It does not target tightly coupled MPI workloads.
-Instead, it excels at running thousands of short, independent jobs with minimal overhead.
+LavaLite is a lightweight, high-throughput job scheduler built for clusters where job volume matters more than parallel execution.
+It does not target tightly coupled MPI workloads; instead, it excels at running thousands of short, independent jobs with minimal overhead and predictable behavior.

 Beyond traditional HPC, LavaLite is a natural fit for HTC workloads: massive job arrays, embarrassingly parallel tasks, data-driven pipelines, and large-scale scientific workflows.
-It’s useful not only on supercomputers but also in bioinformatics labs, media render farms, and cloud batch systems.
+It performs well on supercomputers, research clusters, bioinformatics labs, media render farms, and cloud batch environments.

-LavaLite is also a strong match for AI and machine-learning pipelines—from distributed GPU training to hyperparameter sweeps and inference farms.
-Its simple interface and lightweight design make it ideal for researchers and engineers pushing the limits of modern computational workloads.
+LavaLite is also well-suited for AI and machine-learning pipelines — from distributed GPU training to hyperparameter sweeps and inference farms.
+Its straightforward interface and low runtime overhead make it ideal for researchers and engineers pushing modern computational throughput.

-Inspired by Platform Lava 1.0 and refined with algorithmic principles drawn from Donald Knuth’s teachings, LavaLite is built for speed, simplicity, and clarity.
-It’s not just a revival—it’s a reinvention.
+Inspired by Platform Lava 1.0 and refined using classical algorithmic discipline, LavaLite is designed for **speed, simplicity, and clarity**.
+It is not a clone — it is a clean **reimplementation and a reinvention**.

+### MPI Workloads

+LavaLite can run MPI workloads through standard job submission.
+The scheduler allocates `-n` hosts for the job, and the user (or their workflow tools) constructs an MPI hostfile at runtime based on the provided allocation.
+This model supports distributed GPU training, multi-node inference, and other MPI-based workloads without requiring tight parallel scheduling.

+A simple hostfile template mechanism is planned, allowing users to define how allocated nodes should be rendered into `mpirun`-compatible hostfiles.

+## GPU Support & Data Center Modeling (Planned)

+LavaLite’s architecture makes GPU-aware scheduling and data center modeling natural extensions of the core system.
+These capabilities are planned as **near-future development**, building on the lightweight dispatch model already in place:

+- **GPU visibility and accounting** (host-level and job-level)
+- **device allocation masks** for CUDA, MIG, and ROCm
+- **GPU resource selection policies** (constraints, device classes, vendor extensions)
+- **rack-aware and topology-aware placement**, improving bandwidth locality
+- scheduling models that incorporate **NUMA domains, racks, rows, power zones, and cooling limits**
+- **template-based hostfile generation** for GPU-based MPI workloads

+These features will extend LavaLite beyond HTC workloads to support **GPU-intensive AI training and data center–scale resource management**, while keeping scheduling behavior **clear, predictable, and easy to reason about.**

 ## Origins & Philosophy
-LavaLite is built on a clean, GPLv2-licensed foundation originally released by Platform Computing.
-It maintains a clear lineage and avoids legacy entanglements, focusing instead on clarity, performance, and modern design.
+LavaLite builds on the GPLv2-licensed foundation originally released by Platform Computing.
+It maintains a clear lineage while avoiding historical entanglements, focusing instead on clarity, performance, and modern design.

-Our philosophy draws from the algorithmic elegance championed by **Donald Knuth**, especially the principles laid out in *The Art of Computer Programming*.
-LavaLite is optimized for **high-throughput computing (HTC)**— is engineered for speed, simplicity, and transparency.
-LavaLite still support MPI workloads by generating dymic hostfile if needed.
+Our approach is shaped by the rigor of classical algorithm design, as exemplified in Donald Knuth’s The Art of Computer Programming.
+LavaLite is optimized for high-throughput computing (HTC) and engineered for speed, simplicity, and transparency.

-LavaLite isn’t a clone.
-It’s a clean slate.

-We aim for speed and simplicity, built on the algorithmic elegance that inspired our design.
+LavaLite is not a clone — it is a clean reimplementation guided by the principles that inspired its lineage.
+The goal is direct: well-understood behavior, minimal overhead, and algorithms that remain readable years later.

 ## Getting started